dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 You should have learned:
 - How to set up your dbt Cloud account
-- Connect your data platform and Git repository
+- How to connect your data platform and Git repository
 - Configure your development, orchestration, and CI/CD environments You’ve set up your models and are ready to run your first job in dbt Cloud.